 Nina Vardjan is Assistant Professor in Biochemistry and a coordinating director of the Neuroglia Projects in the Laboratory of Neuroendocrinology-Molecular Cell Physiology at Institute of Pathophysiology, Faculty of Medicine, University of Ljubljana and in the Laboratory for Cell Engineering at Celica Biomedical, Slovenia.
 She studies astroglial physiology in brain health and disease.
 She is the president of the Slovenian Physiological Society, member of FEPS and IUPS, and a core group member of the COST action European Research Network on Signal Transduction.

-Closing Lecture: 'Astroglial excitability in brain health and disease'
+Keynote Lecture: 'Astroglial excitability in brain health and disease'

 Career Skills Contributors

 Prof. Alain Krol is Director of Research emeritus at the CNRS and Professor conventionné at the University of Strasbourg.
 He has served as a FEBS Fellowships Committee member for four years (2013–2016) and has been the Chair since 2017.
 From the beginning of his career, his research interests have been centred on the function and structure of various RNAs involved in RNA maturation and translation.

 Antonio Ferrer-Montiel (Spain): Start-ups in science